DenchiSoft/denchisoft.github.io/index.md

 Thank you for your interest in **VTube Studio**!
 This page explains what **VTube Studio** is, how to use it and also covers some basic troubleshooting topics that you may find helpful.

-Should anything be unclear, feel free to reach out to me on [Twitter](https://twitter.com/VTubeStudio) or join our [Discord server](https://discord.gg/j6JUarA).
-This project is being developed by me (Denchi, [my private Twitter](https://twitter.com/DenchiSoft)) alone, so please forgive me if I may take a bit longer to respond sometimes, as this is a project that I work on in my free time outside of my regular work.
+Should anything be unclear, feel free to reach out to us on [Twitter](https://twitter.com/VTubeStudio) or join our [Discord server](https://discord.gg/j6JUarA).
+This project is being developed and maintained by Denchi (https://twitter.com/DenchiSoft).

 ![Live2D Expandable Application](/images/icons/live2d_expandable_app_small.png "Live2D Expandable Application")

-__Disclaimer:__ This app is an indie production and is not developed by _Live2D Inc._ or any other company, but is **officially licensed** to use the _Live2D Cubism SDK_.
+__Disclaimer:__ This app is an indie production and is not developed by _Live2D Inc._, but is **officially licensed** to use the _Live2D Cubism SDK_.

 <a href="https://discord.gg/j6JUarA"><img src="/images/icons/discord.png" align="left" width="91" ></a> <a href="https://twitter.com/VTubeStudio"><img src="/images/icons/twitter.png" align="left" width="91" ></a> <a href="mailto:vtubestudioapp@gmail.com"><img src="/images/icons/mail.png" align="left" width="91" ></a>
 <br />